National Security Agency alumni are coming to a tech startup near you.

 Like Fuchs, Ackerly was delighted at having served.
 But it was time to take his skill set to the private sector, he said.

-Sqrrl cofounder Ely Khan, who worked closely with NSA teams during his stint detailed to the National Security Council at the White House, said his clients aren’t concerned about reports of NSA hacking Google and Apple servers, or even monitoring the phone calls of bartenders and bank clerks.
-What they want, he said, “is NSA-grade security that we can provide.”
+Sqrrl’s co-founder Ely Khan, who worked closely with NSA teams during his stint as a National Security adviser at the White House, said his clients aren’t concerned about reports of NSA hacking Google and Apple servers, or even monitoring the phone calls of ordinary Americans.
+What they want, he said, “is NSA grade security that we can provide.”

 “We haven’t tried to hide our NSA heritage,” Khan, who originally hails from Boston, said.

 Former NSA staffer’s interviewed for this article all resoundingly denied that NSA alumni were out to form companies with the express intent of spying on their clients.
 Some of the startups featured count banks, telecommunication giants, entertainment players and federal government agencies as clients.

 “I’ll tell you this.
 I spent my career there.
 This international outcry of ‘they’re doing this, they’re doing that,’ is just horseshit.
 The NSA doesn’t care about 99 percent of this stuff,” Hacksurfer’s Polancich said.